 - It is also possible for vaccine strain influenza to be transmitted by persons, who have recently received live attenuated influenza virus nasal vaccines.
 Vaccine strain viruses can be shed in body fluids for seven or more days after administration of live attenuated virus vaccines.

 - Symptoms of influenza include fever, chills, headache, sore throat, runny or stuffy nose, coughing, sneezing, and sometimes vomiting and diarrhea.
 Serious complications of influenza infection include dehydration, bronchitis, bacterial or viral pneumonia, otitis media (ear infection) and death.

-- There are 16 different influenza vaccine products licensed in the U.S. marketed by different pharmaceutical companies.
-Some of these vaccines contain only the 2009 pandemic H1N1 influenza A virus strain.
-However, most seasonal influenza vaccines in the U.S. contain two type A influenza viruses and one type B influenza virus that are selected every year by the World Health Organization (WHO) and U.S. Centers for Disease Control (CDC) for inclusion in flu shots given during the current flu season.
+- There are several different influenza vaccine products licensed in the U.S. marketed by different pharmaceutical companies.
+Most seasonal influenza vaccines in the U.S. contain either two type A influenza viruses and one type B influenza virus (Trivalent) or two type A influenza viruses and two type B influenza viruses (Quadrivalent) that are selected every year by the World Health Organization (WHO) and U.S. Centers for Disease Control (CDC) for inclusion in flu shots given during the current flu season.

 - The CDC’s Advisory Committee on Immunization Practices (ACIP) recommends that all Americans six months of age or older get a flu shot every year throughout life.
 The CDC states that babies between six and eight months old should receive two doses of influenza vaccine one month apart.